-Make sure any modules (e.g. WLAN or Bluetooth) are ON before installing the appropriate driver.
+Make sure any modules (e.g. WLAN or Bluetooth) are ON (i.e. the system is not in Airplane Mode) before installing the appropriate driver.

 Driver Installation Procedure

 Insert the Device Drivers & Utilities + User's Manual disc into your attached CD/DVD drive and click Install Drivers (button).